johnkchan/jay-bot/README.md

 python bot.py
 ```

-## Discord Command Help
+## Discord Commands

-List of all Jay Bot Commands can be found through the .help command on Discord platform
+A list of all Jay Bot Commands can be found through the .help command on the Discord platform

 ```bash
 .help